-Apply Now to Join EF’s Young Professionals Network Class of 2020-2021
+Apply Now to Join EF’S Young Professionals Network Class of 2021-2022

-Eurasia Foundation (EF) invites emerging Eurasia specialists residing in the greater Washington, DC metropolitan area to apply for the 2020-2021 Young Professionals Network (YPN) fellowship.
-The Network was created to honor EF’s late chair, Sarah Carey, who was an indispensable advisor to young people interested in the Eurasia region.
-The YPN program identifies young professionals who share EF’s commitment to international engagement across the region and connects them with more established professionals from a variety of fields.
-Over the course of nine months, YPN provides opportunities for young people in Washington, DC to discuss developments in the Eurasia region with key decision-makers, diplomats, journalists and analysts.
+Eurasia Foundation (EF) invites emerging Eurasia specialists residing in the Washington, D.C. metropolitan area to apply for the Young Professionals Network (YPN) fellowship 2021-2022.
+YPN was created to honor EF’s late chair, Sarah Carey, who was an indispensable advisor to young people interested in the Eurasia region.
+The program identifies young professionals who share EF’s commitment to international engagement across the region and connects them with more established professionals from a variety of fields.
+Over the course of nine months, YPN provides opportunities for young people in Washington to discuss developments in the Eurasia region with key decision-makers, diplomats, journalists, and analysts.

 Highlights of past YPN events include meeting former Kyrgyz President Roza Otunbayeva and U.S. Deputy Assistant Secretary of State Daniel Rosenblum.
 During private briefings and Q&A sessions, members of YPN have interacted with influential Eurasia experts, including U.S. Ambassadors (ret.)
-William Courtney, Kenneth Yalowitz, John Herbst, Susan Thornton, Mary Warlick, and Richard Kauzlarich, as well as Dr. Fiona Hill, Dr. Jeffrey Mankoff, Thomas de Waal, Paul Stronski, and ambassadors from the Romanian, Moldovan, and German embassies, among others.
+William Courtney, John Herbst, Richard Kauzlarich, Susan Thornton, Mary Warlick, and Kenneth Yalowitz; foreign policy experts Dr. Fiona Hill, Dr. Jeffrey Mankoff, and Paul Stronski; journalist Thomas de Waal; and Ambassadors from the Romanian, Moldovan, and German embassies, among others.

-EF Young Professionals attend and participate in events with influential diplomats, scholars, and journalists up to twice per month between September 2020 and May 2021.
-All events will take place in Washington, DC at varied times after 5:00 PM.
-Due to the COVID-19 outbreak, all events will be conducted in a virtual format until further notice.
+EF Young Professionals attend and participate in events with influential diplomats, scholars, and journalists up to twice per month between September 2021 and May 2022.
+All events will take place in Washington, D.C. at varied times after 5:00 PM.
+The YPN program will either be conducted in-person or in a hybrid format depending on the developments of the COVID-19 pandemic.

 Requirements & Expectations